Challenges of variational quantum optimization with measurement shot noise: Results

 Finally, we try to numerically demonstrate that, with the annealing-inspired initialization, sufficiently deep QAOA circuits can reach appealing performances, even without performing classical parameter optimizations.
-To this end, we determine the success probability $F_{\mathrm{succ}}$ as a function of the problem size $L$, for several circuit depths $d$ at fixed shot numbers $M$ (see figure~\ref{fig:qaoa_smart_vs_depth}).
+To this end, we determine the success probability $F_{\mathrm{succ}}$ as a function of the problem size $L$, for several circuit depths $d$ at fixed shot numbers $M$ (see Fig.\,\ref{fig:qaoa_smart_vs_depth}).

 It is found that the performance systematically and rapidly increases with $d$, reaching $F_{\mathrm{succ}}\simeq 1$ even for the largest considered size $L$, for sufficiently deep circuits.
-This evidence matches the intuition that QAOA reduces to quantum annealing when $d$ is increased and the circuit parameters follow the pattern in~\eref{eq:smart_init} (although different schedules are possible)~\cite{willsch2020benchmarking}.
+This evidence matches the intuition that QAOA reduces to quantum annealing when $d$ is increased and the circuit parameters follow the pattern in Eq.\,\eqref{eq:smart_init} (although different schedules are possible)~\cite{willsch2020benchmarking}.
 Notice that here, the number of shots is $M < 2^L$ for the sizes considered.